 Humidity-sensitivity of the IEAPs

-Many of the potential applications for IEAPs irrespective of its function in a device assume their ability for operation in an environment with a variable relative humidity (RH) level.
+A number of potential applications for the IEAPs, irrespective of the particular function of an IEAP in a device, assume their ability for operation in an environment with a variable relative humidity (RH) level.
 Ambient humidity is an important parameter that determines the performance of IPMC actuators in air.74 This is also expected, as its working mechanism is based on electro-osmosis of water-solvated ions.
 The use of IPMC motion sensors in air has been demonstrated; however, the sensing signal is dependent on the hydration level75.

 Space, which is one of the promising fields of use for the IEAPs,76 is an exceptional environment due to its inconsiderable ambient humidity content.
 On the contrary, a number of other potential fields of application for IEAP actuators such as haptic feedback devices presume reliable operation at the full range of RH levels.
 To date, the IEAPs as energy-storage elements are often characterized in an inert gas atmosphere, e.g. in a glovebox, which excludes the effects of ambient humidity, but makes it difficult to predict the behavior of IEAPs in a real application.
 Encapsulation is one of the proposed solutions to overcome humidity-sensitivity; although, it does not offer protection in long-term.77, 78 The IEAP actuators and sensors are typically characterized in ambient air at a constant temperature, often without specifying the RH level.
 The knowledge on the behavior of ionic liquid-based electrochemical systems based on double layer-adsorption working in air at the full range of RH is of crucial importance for devices irrespective of the field of application – actuation, sensing, energy storage and harvesting.